 Terpenes can enhance the effects of CBD.

 Although terpenes have many health benefits, they also play an important role in combining cannabinoids with them, the Entourage effect.
 Research has shown that cannabis terpenes make cannabinoids like CBD and THC more potent.
-Terpenes alter the blood-brain barrier, which affects the amount of cannabinoids that can cross that barrier.
+Terpenes alter the blood-brain barrier, which affects the number of cannabinoids that can cross that barrier.
 This allows them to connect with their Endocannabinoid Systems.

 In cannabis or cannabis extracts: